 Please note: The Library is not a professional 3D printing service.
 Each print job may not exceed 4 hours in total duration to complete.
 The Library will only accept 2 print jobs per person every 14 days.
 If there is high demand, the Library may further limit the number of jobs per person.

 “Think left and think right and think low and think high.
 Oh, the thinks you can think up if only you try!” ~Dr. Seuss

 1) The Library currently owns an AIO Zeus All-In-One 3D Printer.
-The 3D printer has a maximum build volume of approximately 8.0 x 6.0 x 5.7 inches.
-Layer Resolution Settings are High (80 microns; or 0.0031 in), Standard (120 microns; 0.0047 in.), and Low (200 microns; 0.0078 in.).
+The 3D printer has a maximum build volume of approximately 8.0 (W) x 6.0 (L) x 5.7 (H) inches.
 The Zeus software is used to render 3D models into files compatible with our specific model 3D printer.
 The printers melt PLA Plastic at 197°C and pass it through the extruder to render it into physical objects via a process called fused filament fabrication.

 2) All 3D printing will be performed by a Yorba Linda Public Library staff member.
 Patrons may not operate the 3D printer but are welcome to observe the 3D printer in action, if requested prior to print.